Janet Jackson Urges Fans To Stay Home While Sharing Glammed-Up Photo

 “You’re gorgeous.
 You look like a doll,” a fourth admirer commented, adding numerous heart-eyes emoji.

 During quarantine, Jackson has been keeping her loyal fanbase up to date via social media.
-Last week, she revealed that wanted to shave her head for the “janet.
+Last week, she revealed that she wanted to shave her head for the “janet.
 World Tour” after reacting to a viral video of someone shaving their hair in solidarity with their sister.

 Jackson admitted to getting emotional over the video and expressed her love toward women who have a bald head and re-posted the viral clip to her page.